Network modelling of topological domains using Hi-C data: Results

-One of the most commonly used criteria for checking the accuracy of TAD boundaries is to count the number of histone modification peaks nearby \citep{filippova2014,weinreb2016}.
-Higher levels of histone activity are considered as good indicators for the start and end points of TADs.
+One of the most commonly used criteria for checking the accuracy of TAD boundaries is to count the number of histone modification peaks nearby \citep{filippova2014,weinreb2016} and taking higher levels of histone activity as indicators for the start and end points of TADs.
+The histone data are available in \citet{kellis2014} and the processed data were downloaded from \url{https://sites.google.com/site/anshulkundaje/projects/encodehistonemods}.
+From bin indices, we obtain the coordinates of TAD boundaries by taking the midpoint of every genome bin.
 Table \ref{tab_average_peaks} shows the average number of peaks within 15kb upstream or downstream from each detected boundary point for various types of histone modification.
-We compare the TADs detected by LP-OPT with those by the Arrowhead algorithm, which is the TAD-calling algorithm originally used in \citet{rao2014} and relies on dynamic programming.
-The Arrowhead TADs have been used as benchmark for comparison \citep{weinreb2016}.
-We note that in NHEK, HUVEC, and K562, LP-OPT uniformly produced higher numbers of average peaks.
-On the other hand, the performance is more mixed in GM12878 and HMEC.
-Comparing the number of TADs identified in each cell type, LP-OPT appears to have more consistent results.
+We compared \our with 3DNetMod \cite{norton2018}, MrTADFinder \cite{yan2017}, and the Arrowhead domains originally reported in \citet{rao2014}.
+We found that MrTADFinder produced domains quite different from the other three methods (Fig~\ref{fig_example_all_methods} in the supplementary file) and the domain boundaries show less enrichment of histone marks.
+We have thus omitted the method from further comparison.
+The tuning parameters for 3DNetMod were chosen so that the number of TADs found is roughly comparable to the other two methods.
+In Table~\ref{tab_average_peaks}, counting the number of times each method achieves the highest enrichment, \our and 3DNetMod outperform Arrowhead with \our being slightly better than 3DNetMod.
+In addition, we note that \our is significantly faster than 3DNetMod, taking about 10 minutes on chromosome 21 (and 40 minutes on chromosome 1) using one core on a 3.1 GHz Intel Core i5 processor.
+In comparison, 3DNetMod takes more than 40 minutes on chromosome 21 (and 4 hours on chromosome 1) requiring four cores on the same processor.
+The results of 3DNetMod are also quite sensitive to the choice of tuning parameters.